 We had his driveway to ourselves the first night there, but his storage pod was delivered to next morning so our RV had company the rest of the week.

-While in Kansas we met Eliza, Chad’s girlfriend, who is a charismatic and upbeat entrepreneur who started her own business, Simplicana, 5 years ago.
+While in Kansas we met Eliza, Chad’s girlfriend, who is a charismatic and upbeat entrepreneur.
+She started her own business, Simplicana, 5 years ago.
 Eliza is a certified professional organizer and is all about minimalizing your life.
 We expressed mutual respect and fascination with one another’s life/job.
-The first night at Chad’s I had casually mentioned to Eliza how I was thinking about maybe contacting some news stations to share our story.
-Well Eliza was on it!
+The first night at Chad’s, I casually mentioned to her how I was thinking about maybe contacting some news stations to share our story.
+Eliza was on it!
 Within a couple of hours she told me that she already contacted two local news stations about us!
 The next day I heard from Samantha with Fox 4 Kansas City and Laurel with Better Kansas City.
-And before I knew it, we had two TV interviews set up!
+Vefore I knew it, we had two TV interviews set up!

 Afterwards we drove over to Fox 4 Kansas City where Nick interviewed Jerud.
 Fox 4 was going to show the interview the next day during their regular time slot so this interview was done as a “like live” interview, meaning it would be taped all in one shot.